 The state of Georgia employs both a state public health department (DPH) and separate county Boards of Health, which are organized into 18 health districts.
 The Clayton County Health District represents District 3-3.

 Our work is connected to DPH through our District Health Director, Dr. Mario Majette, who was appointed by the DPH commissioner.
 Click here to learn more about Clayton County’s Board of Health and its members.

 Clayton County Health District seeks “A Healthier Clayton in One Generation.”
 We protect and improve the health and safety of our communities by coordinating with the general public, healthcare providers, community partners, and local, state and federal agencies.
 We prevent disease and injury by performing inspections of public facilities, disease surveillance and immunization programs.
 We are also responsible for promoting good health through education and counseling, health screenings and targeted health care services.

-Clayton County, a place where people are safe, healthy and thriving.
+A place where people are safe, healthy and empowered to thrive.